We reviewed the evidence about the effect of inhaling mannitol to treat lung disease in people with cystic fibrosis.

 Authors independently assessed studies for inclusion, carried out data extraction and assessed the risk of bias in included studies.
 The quality of the evidence was assessed using GRADE.

-Six studies (reported in 50 publications) were included with a total of 784 participants.
+Six studies (reported in 36 unique publications) were included with a total of 784 participants.

 Duration of treatment in the included studies ranged from 12 days to six months, with open-label treatment for an additional six months in two of the studies.
 Five studies compared mannitol with control (a very low dose of mannitol or non-respirable mannitol) and the final study compared mannitol to dornase alfa alone and to mannitol plus dornase alfa.
 Two large studies had a similar parallel design and provided data for 600 participants, which could be pooled where data for a particular outcome and time point were available.
 The remaining studies had much smaller sample sizes (ranging from 22 to 95) and data could not be pooled due to differences in design, interventions and population.